dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

       }

 ----------
-## Read Object##
+## Find Object##

-1. Read object by id
+1. Find object by id
-2. Read object by type supporting search clause
+2. Find object by type supporting search clause
-3. Read object by relation supporting search clause
+3. Find object by relation supporting search clause

-**Read object By Id**
+**Find object By Id**

 In this case this method return only one object.

 Method: GET